Fudge Reborn

 Making characters is easy!
 Choose from an archetype the Referee provides as a part of their game, or you can create one from scratch.

-Unless the Referee suggests otherwise, pick three skills or abilities at the Mediocre level, 2 at Fair, and one at Good.
+Unless the Referee suggests otherwise, pick three skills or abilities at the Mediocre level, two at Fair, and one at Good.

 The Ladder